-- In the itreeview right-click on Slab stage 1 and choose Select members.
-On the subsequent dialog select Yes to deselect the objects already selected. - From the selection. - On the assignment dialog change the analysis to Construction stage and in the loadcase textbox type Slab pour 2 (the loadcase in which this slab will become active) and click OK.
+- In the treeview right-click on Slab stage 1 and choose Select members.
+On the subsequent dialog select Yes to deselect the objects already selected. - From the \$\int{\text{treeview}}\$ treeview drag and drop the attribute Act1 onto the selection. - On the assignment dialog change the analysis to Construction stage and in the loadcase textbox type Slab pour 2 (note that this is the loadcase in which this slab will become active) and click OK.